Retirement Savings in Your 30s: How Much Is Enough?

 Compound interest is the name of the game

 Imagine you and your friend both want $1,000,000 for retirement.
 You start investing $10,000 a year at age 31, earning an average annual return of 7%.
-Your friend, however, prefers to wait and starts investing $10,000 a year at age 39, also earning a 7% return.
+Your friend decides to wait a few years and starts investing $10,000 a year at age 39, also earning a 7% return.

 By age 65, you've invested a total of $340,000.
 Thanks to compound interest, your investment has blossomed to over $1,150,000.